civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** Subsection 292(4) of the English version of the Act is replaced by the following:

-    **(4)** **If a** person is served **or sent** a notice of a requirement under subsection (2), the **person** may, within 90 days after the **day on which** the notice **is served or sent**, apply to a judge for a review of the requirement.
+    **(4)** If a person is served or sent a notice of a requirement under subsection (2), the person may, within 90 days after the day on which the notice is served or sent, apply to a judge for a review of the requirement.

   **(4)** Subsection 292(6) of the English version of the Act is replaced by the following:

-    **(6)** For the purposes of subsection (5), a requirement to provide information or a document shall not be considered to be unreasonable because the information or document is under the control of or available to a non-resident person that is not controlled by the person **on which** the notice of the requirement under subsection (2) **is** served, **or to which that notice is sent**, if that person is related to the non-resident person.
+    **(6)** For the purposes of subsection (5), a requirement to provide information or a document shall not be considered to be unreasonable because the information or document is under the control of or available to a non-resident person that is not controlled by the person on which the notice of the requirement under subsection (2) is served, or to which that notice is sent, if that person is related to the non-resident person.

   **(5)** Subsection 292(8) of the English version of the Act is replaced by the following:

-    **(8)** If a person fails to comply substantially with a notice served **or sent** under subsection (2) and if the notice is not set aside under subsection (5), any court having jurisdiction in a civil proceeding relating to the administration or enforcement of this Part shall, on motion of the Minister, prohibit the introduction by that person of any foreign-based information or document covered by that notice.
+    **(8)** If a person fails to comply substantially with a notice served or sent under subsection (2) and if the notice is not set aside under subsection (5), any court having jurisdiction in a civil proceeding relating to the administration or enforcement of this Part shall, on motion of the Minister, prohibit the introduction by that person of any foreign-based information or document covered by that notice.

 ### Section 71

 Section 335 of the Act is amended by adding the following after subsection (2):

-**(2.1)** **If, under this Part or a regulation made under this Part, provision is made for sending a notice to a person electronically, an affidavit of an officer of the Canada Revenue Agency, sworn before a commissioner or other person authorized to take affidavits, is evidence of the sending and of the notice if the affidavit sets out that**
+**(2.1)** If, under this Part or a regulation made under this Part, provision is made for sending a notice to a person electronically, an affidavit of an officer of the Canada Revenue Agency, sworn before a commissioner or other person authorized to take affidavits, is evidence of the sending and of the notice if the affidavit sets out that

   the officer has knowledge of the facts in the particular case;